This is arguably one of the most infamous squares in the world due to its rather gruesome history.

 Right in the middle of the square, we can see the iconic obelisk which was donated to France by the Egyptian government in the 19th century.
 It dates back to the reign of Ramesses II which means it’s over 3,300 years old!

-This obelisk was used to decorate the entrance of the Temple of Luxor in the city of Luxor, one of the most famous tourist attractions in Egypt today.
+This obelisk was used to decorate the entrance of the Temple of Luxor in the city of Luxor, one of the most famous temples in Egypt today.

 13. Egypt originally gave 2 obelisks to the French